thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 Automated traffic authentication presents unique security challenges, constraints, and opportunities that impact all Internet users.
-This document compiles terminology and examples within this space, with a specific focus on AI-related technologies.
+This document seeks to collect terminology and examples within the space, with a specific focus on AI related technologies.

 --- middle